 NOTES: The average time to resolve complaints is based on the time to issuing the final report, starting with the date on which I receive what is known as the Complete Case File (CCF), i.e the information I need to start the investigation.

 Investigations must be completed within 90 days unless they are complex.
-The average of 86 days above is for all cases.
+The average of 103 days above is for all consumer complaints.
 The cases investigated by the Waterways Ombudsman are generally quite complex, and in this period the complaints have been of unusually high complexity.
 Of the 12 completed investigations, only three were not complex, and they were completed in an average of 55 days.
 Of the nine complex cases, six took more than 90 days, and the average of all but the longest case was 88 days.

 The average time to resolve disputes is based on completed cases.
-Of the complaints I received in the year to 30 September 2017, and accepted for investigation, there were three which had reached the CCF stage but where I had not yet reached a decision.
+Of the complaints I received in the year to 30 September 2018, and accepted for investigation, there were two which had reached the CCF stage but where I had not yet reached a decision.